Characterization of Time Delay Interferometry combinations for the LISA instrument noise: Numerical simulations

+As already argued in the literature (e.g., \cite{Vallisneri:2005,Tinto2020}), these additional second generation transfer functions act equally on signal and noise, such that they should not impact the SNR.
+However, it is argured in \cite{Vallisneri:2005} that they might still negatively impact the data analysis in practice.
+The reasoning is that the noise level at these zeros will at some point be dominated by other uncanceled noise sources which do not share the same transfer function, such as residual laser frequency noise.
+We will quantify the fundamental limit of residual laser frequency noise for some exemplary variables in \cref{app:laser-noise-at-zeros}, and show that it only becomes dominant in a negligible frequency interval.
+However, we cannot exclude that other noise sources with different transfer functions might become dominant in more significant bandwidths close to the zeros.

+In addition, it is pointed out in \cite{Vallisneri:2005} that these zeros can be a challenge for the practical implementation of the data analysis methods, since a large dynamic range is required to properly represent them.
+It is currently expected that the actual LISA data analysis pipelines can be implemented in such a way that they properly account for these additional in-band zeros, such that there will be no notable impact on the final LISA science products\footnote{S. Babak, personal communication, 2022}.
+Still, we remark that using combinations such as $C_2^{12}$ and $C_3^{12}$, which do not have any additional zeros inside the LISA requirement band, might be a simpler alternative with respect to specialized treatment of the zeros.\\

-$C^{16}_{24}$ behaves differently, since it is exactly vanishing when assuming equal arms.
+The remaining variable shown in \cref{fig:algebraic-demo}, $C^{16}_{24}$, behaves differently from the others, since it is exactly vanishing when assuming equal arms.
 However, it is not vanishing in the assumption of 1st generation TDI, where it contains a difference term $z^2 - y^2$.
-This corresponds to a frequency domain transfer function of $2 \abs{\sin(2\pi f (z^d - y^d))}$, which has zeros outside of the LISA band, at $f = 0.5 (z^d - y^d)^{-1} \approx \SI{5}{\hertz}$.\\ This explains why the blue curve describing $C^{16}_{24}$ in \cref{fig:algebraic-demo} appears at a lower level then those of $C^{12}_1$, $C^{12}_3$, $C^{14}_1$ and $C^{16}_1$, since the transfer function starts suppressing the output for frequencies below $\SI{5}{\hertz}$, whereas for the others, the roll-of starts only around \SI{5E-2}{\hertz}.
-Note that this lower noise level might imply that this variable is more susceptible to errors due to the finite numerical precision of our data.\\
+This corresponds to a frequency domain transfer function of $2 \abs{\sin(2\pi f (z^d - y^d))}$.
+With our orbital simulation parameters, the corresponding first zeros are at $f = 0.5 (z^d - y^d)^{-1} \approx \SI{5}{\hertz}$.
+This is not only above the required LISA band, but also above the stated mission \textit{goals} for the LISA frequency band, which extends to \SI{1}{\hertz} \cite{scird2018}.
+This transfer function explains why the blue curve describing $C^{16}_{24}$ in \cref{fig:algebraic-demo} appears at a lower level then those of $C^{12}_1$, $C^{12}_3$, $C^{14}_1$ and $C^{16}_1$, since the transfer function starts suppressing the output for frequencies below $\SI{5}{\hertz}$, whereas for the others, the roll-of starts only around \SI{5E-2}{\hertz}.\\

-On the other hand, as already argued in \cite{Vallisneri:2005}, zeros inside the LISA band can also negatively impact the data analysis, even though they affect both signal and noise equally.
-Indeed, while the signal to noise ratio is theoretically unchanged, in practice, our data has finite dynamic range, such that the zeros are 'filled' by numerical noise, causing a degradation of SNR close to the zeros.
-It is therefore potentially beneficial to use TDI combinations with as few zeros as possible.\\